boscacci/demonyms/README.md

 ## What do you call someone who works at [x]?

+[A demonym is](https://www.merriam-webster.com/dictionary/demonym) "a word (such as Nevadan or Sooner) used to denote a person who inhabits or is native to a particular place."

 Many companies give their employees cute demonyms.

 E.g. At Google, employees are "Googlers".